Ayalon Valley

-The Ayalon Valley (אַיָּלוֹן or איילון, ʾAyyālōn) is a valley in the lowland of the Shephelah in Israel.
+The Ayalon Valley (אַיָּלוֹן or איילון, ʾAyyālōn), also written Aijalon and Ajalon, is a valley in the lowland of the Shephelah in Israel.

 The Ayalon Valley has been an important route connecting the coastal plain and Jerusalem for generations.
 Due to its location, several battles were fought in its vicinity.
 The Hebrew Bible gives the valley its name from Ayalon, a city that the Tribe of Dan possessed before their migration to the north.
 In the modern period, ancient Ayalon was identified with the former village of Yalo at the base of the Bethoron pass, which preserved the ancient, biblical name.

 Today, the Ayalon Valley is home to several kibbutzim and moshavim, including Sha'alvim, Mishmar Ayalon, Nahshon, and Kfar Bin Nun.
 The valley is also home to Canada Park, a national park, the Yad La-Shiryon (Armored Corps Museum), Mini Israel, the Latrun Monastery and Emmaus Nicopolis, an archeological site commonly identified with Emmaus of the New Testament.